why PepsiCo Inc [PEP] is a Good Choice for Investors After New Price Target of $186.77

 Sponsored

-Gatorade today announced the national launch of its first unflavored water – Gatorade Water – bringing the trust and credibility of the leading sports drink to a new aisle.
+Today, Pepsi®’s new look takes flight worldwide, taking over iconic global locations as its first major global redesign in fourteen years was unleashed across over 120 markets.
+To mark the moment, digital installations – each featuring the re-designed and refreshed Pepsi® globe logo – rose above landmarks worldwide for a digital showcase of Pepsi®’s new visual identity in a blaze of pulsing electric blue and black, carrying the brand into its new era.

+The results of the trading session contributed to over 6623993 shares changing hands.
+Over the past one week, the price volatility of PepsiCo Inc stands at 1.38% while the volatility over the past one month is 1.45%.

-If compared to the average trading volume of 5.55M shares, PEP reached a trading volume of 5254403 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PEP stock reached $222.71 billion, with 1.37 billion shares outstanding and 1.37 billion shares in the current float.
+Compared to the average trading volume of 5.60M shares, PEP reached a trading volume of 6623993 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PEP shares is $186.77 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PEP stock is a recommendation set at 2.23.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.